-Conference Room Pilot (CRP) is a process that can be used in the professional world to help improve communication and collaboration, especially while choosing and executing software solutions.
+Conference Room Pilot (CRP) is a transformation strategy that can be used in the professional world to help improve communication and collaboration, especially while choosing and executing software solutions.

 What is CRP?